 Parents will receive an email with a placement decision via Onderwijs Transparant.
 This email explains the procedure for draws at secondary schools.
 This also contains the draw number if it has been assigned to the student.
 This placement decision counts as an admission/rejection at the secondary school.
 The secondary school digitally registers this decision, so the primary school is informed.
-An exception applies if a placement decision is made at a school with additional admission criteria (De Passie and X11) that is not the first preference on the preference list.
-In that case, the additional criteria then be tested and therefore the placement decision will not necessarily lead to admission.
+An exception applies if a school with additional admission criteria (De Passie and X11 in Utrecht) was not the first preference on the preference list.
+In that case, the additional criteria still have to be tested and the placement decision does not necessarily lead to admission.
 Parents are responsible for obtaining information about these admission criteria before applying to these schools.
 If a student is admitted, the secondary school will confirm the admission in writing and ask the parents to complete and sign an enrolment form.